ying-teaching/python-book/notes/Ch05-functions/function-concepts.md

 print(first_name, second_name)
 ```

-As you can see, you use multiple variables, seprated by `,` to retrieve the multiple returning values.
+As you can see, you use multiple variables, separated by `,` to retrieve the multiple returning values.

-The statement `return first, second` actaully returns a data type of `tuple`.
+The statement `return first, second` actually returns a data type of `tuple`.
 Python uses the syntax `(e1, e2, e3,...)` to represent a tuple that have multiple elements.
 The `return first, second` can be written as `return (first, seond)`.
 We will cover tuple in later sections.

 ## 3 Calling Function